Twinklebear/wgpu-cpp-starter/README.md

 cmake --build .
 ```

-Copy over the dll's in Dawn's build directory and you can then run the native app:
+If on Windows copy over the dll's in Dawn's build directory,
+and you can then run the native app.
+On Mac or Linux, the dylibs/sos
+just need to be in the path of the executable

 ```
-./<build config>/wgpu-starter.exe
+./<build config>/wgpu-starter
 ```